masesgroup/NetPDF/src/documentation/articles/intro.md

 ---
-title: Introduction to PDFBox APIs for .NET
+title: Introduction to PDFBox suite for .NET
-_description: Introduction to PDFBox APIs for .NET
+_description: Introduction to PDFBox suite for .NET
 ---

 # NetPDF: [PDFBox](https://pdfbox.apache.org) APIs for .NET